 Massage the meat with the garlic, ginger, fenugreek, chilli, turmeric, paprika and fish sauce and leave in a covered bowl for at least half an hour.
 Puree the onion in a blender with a little oil then mix it with the meat.
 Cook the meat in a saucepan [I also put a little sesame oil in the bottom of the saucepan] over a low heat until it is just tender, then add the tomatoes and potatoes.
 When the tomatoes have reduced, stir in the shrimp paste.
 If needed, stir in the chicken stock, then the garam masala.
 Cook for a few more minutes, making sure the potatoes are soft, then turn off the heat.
 Let the curry sit for 15 minutes before serving.

-This curry is best topped with balachaung (a mix of fried garlic & shallots, chilli, shrimp paste & dried shrimps – you can buy it in oriental supermarkets).
+This curry is best topped with balachaung, a mix of fried garlic & shallots, chilli, shrimp paste & dried shrimps you can buy in oriental supermarkets.
 Serve with sides of saffron rice, salted cucumber, pappadums and natural yoghurt.

 Now to dessert.

 Ok, so my cheesecake wasn’t incredibly experimental.
-I had a decent benchmark to use in Hannah Miles’ Blueberry & Lemon Cheesecake.
-My version turned out so fabulously that I was considering serving it to my dinner party guests on Saturday night…but now we are so cheesecaked out that I think a mousse is in order.
+I had a decent benchmark to use in Hannah Miles’s Blueberry & Lemon Cheesecake.
+My version turned out so fabulously that I was considering serving it to my dinner party guests on Saturday night…but now we are so cheesecaked out that I think a change is in order.

 Recipe #7: Berrilicious cheesecake.
 Serves 6.

 First thing’s first.
 Here’s what the finished product looked like: